Howell, Michigan

-Howell is the largest city and county seat of Livingston County, Michigan.
-As of the 2010 census, the city had a population of 9,489.
+Howell is the largest city in and the county seat of Livingston County, Michigan, United States.
+The population was 10,068 at the 2020 census.
 The city is mostly surrounded by Howell Township, but the two are administered autonomously.
-Howell is part of the South Lyon–Howell–Brighton Urban Area, which is an extension of the larger Detroit–Warren–Dearborn (Metro Detroit) Metropolitan Statistical Area.
+Howell is part of the South Lyon–Howell–Brighton urban area, which is an extension of the larger Detroit–Warren–Dearborn (Metro Detroit) metropolitan statistical area.
+As of 2022, the largest industries were manufacturing, health care & social assistance, and accommodation & food services.

 History

+The City of Howell is the county seat of Livingston County.
+On 24 March 1836, the legislature passed an act organizing Livingston County.
+Howell was slated to become the county seat, but the newly established Brighton nearby claimed the seat for the next 12 years.